csmpls/idas-blue/README.md

 with idas-blue, **you can disseminate your posts to an untrustable network widely**, letting (theoretically) any stranger propagate and distribute your files in a p2p fashion. only peers with the right password will be able to read your shit.

-## researchily
-this project aims to implement "permissions" in a largely-distributed public-key cryptosystem.

 ![FAQ](http://24.media.tumblr.com/18dbcae01145a71c36a34119928118d3/tumblr_mvph2tSZbf1rvbr3mo1_400.gif)

 ## big problems right now